 Project Synopsis:

 In collaboration with the Keweenaw Bay Indian Community (KBIC) and the Environmental Protection Agency (EPA), this project developed an analysis of sediment redistribution affecting the Keweenaw Bay to help inform decisions regarding stamp sand erosion, shoreline armoring, and coastal highway relocation.
-The DEVELOP team examined the turbidity of the bay during three periods of time—the snowmelt season (~mid-March through early May), the rain-dominated season (~mid-June through July), and the drier season (late August through early October).
-The analyses and products created will support end users' decision-making to mitigate coastal erosion and shoreline management along the Keweenaw Bay.
+The DEVELOP team examined the turbidity of the bay during three periods of time—the snowmelt season (~mid-March through early May), the rain-dominated season (~mid-June through July), and the drier season (~late August through early October).
+The analyses and products created will support the end user’s decision making to mitigate coastal erosion and shoreline management along the Keweenaw Bay.

 Abstract:

 The Keweenaw Bay Indian Community (KBIC) has shoreline along the south of Lake Superior that is contaminated with stamp sands from legacy mining.
 The stamp sands have been capped with sandy-loam soils and restored native species, but erosion and flooding threaten to re-deposit these stamp sands onto wetlands and into the bay.
 Erosion and flooding also threaten loss of beaches and shoreline, infrastructure, wetland restoration projects, and impacts to coastal highways, which has driven shoreline armoring.
 However, while shoreline armoring can be effective in protecting the intended areas, it can also exacerbate erosion in nearby unarmored areas, so its net impact on the shoreline is yet to be quantified.
-The DEVELOP team partnered with KBIC and the Environmental Protection Agency (EPA) to utilize imagery from Landsat 8 Operational Land Imager (OLI) and Sentinel- 2 MSI in order to analyze turbidity proxies.
-The results from these analyses showed seasonal variation in study area was greatest during the season dominated by rain, but spatial variability across our study period was unclear.
+The DEVELOP team partnered with KBIC and the Environmental Protection Agency (EPA) to utilize imagery from Landsat 8 Operational Land Imager (OLI) and Sentinel- 2 Multispectral Imager (MSI) in order to analyze turbidity proxies.
+The results from these analyses showed seasonal variation in turbidity was greatest during the season dominated by rain, but spatial variability across our study period was unclear.
 These results will be used to better inform future shoreline management efforts and support resilience in the face of more coastal erosion.

 Key Terms: